 John nodded and offered it up to me in answer.

-Henry gently gripped my shoulder with one hand to keep me upright, the other patting my back firmly enough to help me clear the fire from my lungs.
+Henry gripped my shoulder with one hand, holding me upright while he patted my back with the other.
+The fire began to clear from my lungs.

 “No,” I said.

-“Are you sure, Kit?”
-Henry asked, the hand that had been patting me now rubbing up and down my back in a soothing motion.
+“Are you sure?”
+Henry asked.
 “It wouldn’t be cowardice.
 More like self-preservation.
 No one could fault you for that.”

 I shook my head.
 “It feels too much like conceding defeat.
 I can’t let him believe he still holds so much power over me.
 I’d rather look him in the eyes and pretend to feel nothing.
 I’d rather shame him by snubbing him publicly.”

-“He might lash out in response,” John warned.
+“He might lash out in response,” John said.

-I handed the glass back to him, the same feral grin from earlier tugging up the corners of my mouth.
-“And wouldn’t that just give you a lovely opportunity to respond in kind.”
+I handed the glass back to him.
+“And wouldn’t that give you a lovely opportunity to respond in kind?”

 He moved so quickly that I didn’t have a chance to react.
-As he took the glass from me, his other hand came up to grip my wrist and tug me down, onto his lap.
-His fingers found my chin, our gazes meeting from inches away.
+As he took the glass from me, his other hand shot out and latched onto my wrist.
+He used his grip to tug me onto his lap.
+His fingers found my chin, and our gazes caught from inches away.